 Middle School Level (Approximately Ages 12-14)

 Now your student has the ability to work on more complex tasks, understand and verbalize what she is thinking, and manage her time.
 Armed with the study skills developed at the previous stage, your student can now move into generative activities—those that involve active engagement with the material and reproducing it in a new form.
-While the student may already have been watching the video and/or reading the Instruction Manual with you, now she should stop periodically to restate main ideas and concepts in her own words.
-Eventually these oral summaries can become notes that the student takes while watching or reading.
+While the student may already have been watching the video and/or reading the Instruction Manual with you, now she should stop periodically to restate the main ideas and concepts in her own words.
+Eventually, these oral summaries can become notes that the student takes while watching or reading.
 Students at this age can also make study aids (posters, note cards, etc.) to help them remember important information and prepare for the tests.
 These strategies will prepare your student to begin taking more ownership of the learning process in the next level of development.

 High School Level (Approximately Ages 15-17)

 A student who has “learned how to learn” can now take more responsibility in the instructional process.
 For example, if he has learned how to identify important information for notes or a written summary, he might be able to watch the video or read the Instruction Manual on his own.
 If he understands how he learns and which techniques work best for him, he may be able to plan out his own weekly schedule.
 It is important to note, however, that students at this age still need teacher direction in these core areas:

 The instructor needs to set clear goals and expectations of what is to be learned and the general time frame in which this should be accomplished.